8pn/8pn/README.md

 I do level design and coding.

-- 🔭 I’m currently working on Tuno.cc
+- 🔭 I’m currently working on cool stuff
 - 📫 How to reach me: https://solo.to/text
-- 😄 Pronouns: they/them
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: I enjoy new ventures